weiwiz/defipooling/README.md

 **Roadmap**

-With Chainlink Functions, we could monitor the gas price on the L1 to warn the bridgor on-chain before they launch the bus.
-We could send a JavaScript script that fetches the gas price in UDSC to a Chainlink Functions contract and then get that price on-chain with an oracle contract.
+With Chainlink Functions, monitor the gas price on the L1 to warn the bridgor on-chain before they launch the bus.
+Send a JavaScript script that fetches the gas price in UDSC to a Chainlink Functions contract and then get that price on-chain with an oracle contract.

 Use native Scroll and Base bridge